aporeto-inc/gaia/doc/README.md

 ## Errors

 When an error occurred, either due to the user input or platform error, it is returned as list of errors.
-One error always has the same structure:
+Errors always have the same structure:

 - `title`: The title of the error
 - `description`: A more detailed description of the error
 - `code`: The status code of the error
-- `trace`: Eventual trace ID that can help Aporeto engineers to trace the cause of the error.
+- `trace`: Trace ID that can help Aporeto engineers to trace the cause of the error.
 - `data`: Additional opaque data related to the error.

 For example: